 For example, a home security system is a great Alexa helper because it can activate and deactivate the system, check the status of your security system, and turn off alarms.

 Unfortunately, not every security system works with Amazon Alexa, but a few options will work for most people.

-Here are some of the door motion detectors we recommend for use with Amazon Alexa.
+Here are some of the door motion detectors we recommend using with Amazon Alexa.

 What door sensors work with Alexa?